Why oral health matters

 1. Good dental hygiene

 Following a rigid dental hygiene routine is key to preventing and removing build-up of plaque.
 Brush twice or more daily for two minutes with a fluoride toothpaste.
+Fluoride is a mineral that is sometimes added to our water supply as it can help prevent tooth decay.
+It’s also present in varying amounts in toothpaste where it’s measured in parts per million (ppm).
+Look for toothpastes containing 1,350 to 1,500ppm fluoride.
+Fluoride mouthwashes can also help prevent tooth decay and are sometimes prescribed by dentists.
+But you should use mouthwash at different times to brushing, to avoid washing off the toothpaste and fluoride it contains.
 Flossing or using interdental brushes may also help.
 There’s more information on this below.

 2. Visit the dentist for regular for check-ups